IntiyazBasha/devops-ci-cd-java-project/README.md

-Hi, I have completed a project using the following technology stack:
+Hi, This is a project using the following technology stack:

 - Git – Source code management
 - Jenkins – CI/CD automation